woodenzen/blog/now.md

 #### HEALTH & VISION
 My vision continues to deteriorate.
+I've been concentrating on my step count, which varies quite a bit.
+In the last week, it has varied from 5,500 to 14,000 steps a day.

 —
 Hat tip to David Sparks for the idea for this “Now” page.
 I’m not great at social media, but this page provides a way to check in with the world and update you just as I would when catching up with an old friend.